BGP or OSPF? Does Topology Visibility Matter?

-However, as some people advertise using OSPF in as the underlying protocol in large data center networks instead of now more popular BGP-only approach “because it gives you visibility into network topology”, this blog post addresses the routing protocol side of things, specifically: does visibility of network topology enable a router in a distributed system to construct better forwarding table?
+However, as some people advertise using OSPF as the underlying protocol in large data center networks instead of now more hip BGP-only approach “because it gives you visibility into network topology”, this blog post addresses the routing protocol side of things, specifically: does visibility of network topology enable a router in a distributed system to construct better forwarding table?

-Also, keep in mind that there are many ways one can discover the current state of network topology, starting with reading tables of LLDP neighbors, BGP neighbors or OSPF neighbors using ancient methods like SNMP.
+Also, keep in mind that there are many ways one can discover the current state of network topology, starting with reading tables of LLDP neighbors, BGP neighbors, or OSPF neighbors using ancient methods like SNMP.
 BGP-LS or other methods of data extraction from OSPF or IS-IS topology databases are not the only answer.